apapamarkou/downloads-organizer/Readme.md

 ## Usage

-Once installed, Downloads Organizer will automatically monitor your Downloads folder running in the background.
-The configuration window can be launched by searching for "Downloads Organizer Config" in your applications menu.
+Once installed, `Downloads Organizer` will automatically monitor your Downloads folder running in the background.
+It automatically starts on login.
+The configuration window can be launched by searching for `Downloads Organizer Config` in your applications menu.

 ## License